Ravenbrook/mps/procedure/review.rst

   review efficiency.
 For example, reading about a technical aspect of the change.

-- You should not request review activities like studying source documents or looking at the change.
+- You SHOULD NOT request review activities like studying source documents or looking at the change.
 Plan properly.

 - Ask anyone new to the process to read this document (see